 Acorn Electrostatic Loudspeaker kit

-Option 2 is a full DIY kit requiring the stators to be bonded into the support structure and all electronics assembled onto their circuit boards.
+The Acorn ESL is available as a full DIY kit requiring the stators to be bonded into the support structure and all electronics assembled onto their circuit boards or as a partially assembled unit where the stators are pre-glued into the support panels and the electronics are assembled and tested.

 Please note enclosures are not supplied in this kit, however, plans are provided in the construction manual.